About

 Punch Jackson recalled in a memoir that he wanted more than to play an occasional game of basketball.
 At age 25, his dream was to establish a social club for the disenfranchised black community in Eastport.

 Spearheaded by Jackson, the transformation of basketball team to community-involved social club is a story of uncommon dedication.
-In 1948, the basketball team officially became a social organization: the Peerless Rens Club.
+In 1948, the basketball team officially became a social organization: the Peerless Rens Club, Inc.

-The club, which will celebrate its 60th anniversary on Friday night, offered a place to go on weekend evenings for a drink, conversation and maybe a hand or two of cards.
+The club, which celebrated its 75th anniversary in 2023, offered a place to go after work, on weekend evenings for a drink, conversation, a hand or two of cards, and music and dancing.
 It established a tradition of community involvement that extends to today: donating sporting equipment to neighborhood kids, supplying food baskets to the needy and maintaining a safe, comfortable destination for members and guests.

 Asked why the club idea worked, Punch Jackson wrote, "Members took pride in the club; they wanted it to work, so they worked for it."

-At first the men met at Eastport Elementary School, paid a weekly dues of $1 at a time when their average weekly take-home pay was $30.
+At first the men met at the segregated Eastport Elementary School up the street, and paid weekly dues of $1 at a time when their average weekly take-home pay was $30.
 Because of their commitment to the club, members were able to purchase what was described as a "swampy lot down the street" at 4th Street and Chester Avenue.

 The first level of the building was completed in 1955, and inspired by the Jacksons, club members paid off a 10-year loan in nine years.
 The second story, also secured when the Jacksons again put up their home for collateral, was added in 1966.

-Today, the more than 100-member Peerless Rens Club is housed in an attractive two-story brick building at 406 Chester Ave.
+Today, the Peerless Rens Club is housed in that original attractive two-story brick building at 406 Chester Avenue.

-"This is the only African-American social club left in the Annapolis/Anne Arundel County area," said Carroll Hynson Jr., owner of Image Power, a local marketing business, and a new club member.
-What he especially likes, he said, is when business calls him away, which it does a great deal of the time, the club allows him to share a "camaraderie with people he grew up with" in a kind of "family atmosphere."
+"This is the only African-American social club left in the Annapolis/Anne Arundel County area," said Carroll Hynson Jr; What he especially likes, he said, is when business calls him away, which it does a great deal of the time, the club allows him to share a "camaraderie with people he grew up with" in a kind of "family atmosphere."

 "Peerless Rens Club was kind of an Eastport thing," said Hynson, explaining that he and people from all over the county went to Bates High School, the segregated black high school in the county.
 When the club was in need of rejuvenation, Hynson and some of his friends from other parts of the county joined, making it "less of an Eastport thing, and a more meaningful Annapolis thing."